nxquang-al/wowai-license-plate/README.md

 ```
 The API is then available at http://0.0.0.0:5000/

+**Note:** the original repository is developed and run on Ubuntu 22.04 LTS

 ## 2. API ENDPOINTS
 ### 1. POST /license_plate
 Detect and extract license plates from image <br/>